vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Fix Client-Server Replication for Online Gameplay.
 - [ ] You'll not be able to fire projectiles when switching to 3rd Person Camera.
 (Pressing "N") (to be implemented later on)
 - [ ] Ragdoll_Noobot unintended rotation when spawning him in 3rd Person Camera. (while pressing "N" in 3rd Person Camera)
+- [ ] Switching Weapons while firing the Lightning Gun will cause an undesired Audio loop.

 ## PACK Installation:
 Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine.
 A .pdf manual is included for further installation instructions, character selection and blueprint editing.<br>